Merging Branches in Git: Fast-Forward, Three-Way Merge and Conflict Resolution

 Best Practices for Merging

-These practices are also covered in Git best practices.
+These practices are also covered in Git best practices and form the foundation of professional Git usage.

 Merging vs Rebasing

-Merging is not the only way to integrate changes.
-Another method is rebasing, which rewrites commit history to create a linear structure.
+Merging is not the only way to integrate changes from one branch into another.
+Another common method is rebasing, which rewrites commit history to create a linear sequence of commits without merge commits.
+Both approaches have their place.

 Typical Merge Workflow